top of page

 • The patrol should have people at the centre.
 People bring together machines, material, methods, and information.
 They can get physically hurt and they are the local experts, put them at the centre of the patrol.

 • You’re looking for a balanced patrol covering SEQDCP (Safety, Environment, Quality, Delivery, Cost and People).
-Here’s an example, from our SempaiGuide lean toolkit, of what they should be looking for under Safety:
+Here’s an example, from our SempaiGuide online Area Patrol course, of what they should be looking for under Safety:

 • During the patrol you want them to react immediately to any immediate safety concerns or quality risks.